 When choosing a smoke or CO detector, you need to determine what kind of power source you want to use.
-The section below details the different versions of detectors you can buy.

-- Ionization smoke detector: An ionization detector detects the presence of smoke by ionizing air particles in the vicinity of the detector.
+- Ionization smoke detector: An ionization detector identifies the presence of smoke by ionizing air particles in the vicinity of the detector.
 When attaching to smoke particles, the electric flow through the ionized particles is changed, setting off the alarm.

 - Electrochemical detector: An electrochemical CO detector uses an electric current to determine the amount of CO in the air.
 When CO levels reach a high level, this highly accurate detector lets you know by sounding an alarm.

 Once you decide on the type of detector you want to install in your home, you need to determine what other features you want, if any.
-The following section goes into more detail on some of the more common features found in smoke and CO detectors.

 - Interconnectivity between detectors